From clinical experience a trend in our patient population shows from initial IVIG towards adding long-term SCIG.

 Here is a current study regarding the use of IVIG in Long Covid/Small Fiber Neuropathy: https://www.neurology.org/doi/10.1212/NXI.0000000000200244

 Anecdotal note: mABs are designed strain-specific, IVIG/SCIGs are not.
-To our knowledge there have been no reports of Long Covid/Post Vac patients worsening permanently after IVIG, SCIG or mABs treatment.
-The only patients our medical team has observed to worsen temporarily after IVIG treatment were patients with symptoms presenting similar to headaches expanding down to the neck area.
+To our knowledge there have been no reports of Long Covid/Post Vac patients worsening permanently after SCIG or mABs treatment.
+The only patients our medical team has observed to worsen temporarily after IVIG treatment were patients with symptoms presenting similar to headache expanding down to the neck area.